Trauma Center at Penn

 Facilities

-Hospital of the University of PennsylvaniaHospital of the University of Pennsylvania (HUP) is a 700 bed tertiary care hospital and the primary teaching institution for the University of Pennsylvania’s medical school.
-There is a 56-bed multi-disciplinary Surgical Intensive Care Unit (SICU) that has 2300-2500 admissions yearly.
+Hospital of the University of Pennsylvania (HUP) is a 1100 bed tertiary care hospital and the primary teaching institution for the University of Pennsylvania’s medical school.
+There are 24 Surgical Intensive Care Unit (SICU) beds.
 Fellows care for and learn from the full range of surgical cases including transplant, advanced vascular, complex GI, urologic, and gynecologic to name a few.

-Philadelphia VA Medical CenterPhiladelphia VA Medical Center (PVAMC), located adjacent to HUP, is staffed by Penn faculty and has a 14 bed SICU caring for complex GI and vascular patients.
+Philadelphia VA Medical Center (PaVAMC), located adjacent to HUP, is staffed by PENN faculty and has a 16 bed SICU caring for complex GI and vascular patients.

 Duration and Scope of Training

-Year One: our traditional critical care year, fulfilling all of the requirements of the American Board of Surgery.
+o Year one: our traditional critical care year, fulfilling all of the requirements of the American Board of Surgery.
 Rotations in our surgical ICUs is complimented by rotations in the neuro, cardiac, and medical ICUs as well.
 Extensive, fellow-level, didactic sessions abound.
 Two months on the trauma service are also included.

-2 year Emergency Medicine Surgical Critical Care Fellowship (ABS approved)
+• 2-year Emergency Medicine Surgical Critical Care Fellowship (ABS approved)

-1 year Surgical Critical Care Fellowship
+• 1-year Surgical Critical Care Fellowship

 Other Fellow Opportunities

-Instructor training for ATLS
+• Instructor training for ATLS

-Access to Advanced Trauma Operative Management (ATOM)
+• Access to Advanced Trauma Operative Management (ATOM)

-Access to Advanced Surgical Skills for Exposure in Trauma (ASSET)
+• Access to Advanced Surgical Skills for Exposure in Trauma (ASSET)

-Access to Fundamentals of Critical Care Support (FCCS)
+• Access to Fundamentals of Critical Care Support (FCCS)

-Access to Disaster Management and Emergency Preparedness (DMEP)
+• Access to Disaster Management and Emergency Preparedness (DMEP)

-Vast Certificate programs from the University of Pennsylvania
+• Vast Certificate programs from the University of Pennsylvania

-Collaborations within the greater University community
+• Collaborations within the greater University community

-Options for advanced degrees such as MPH and MSCE
+• Options for advanced degrees such as MPH and MSCE

 Program started 1989